opensafely-core/ehrql/DEVELOPERS.md

     just generate-docs

 This generates the markdown files in `docs/includes/generated_docs`.
+It is then a developer's responsibility to update the generated docs in their PR if required.

+To verify the documentation is up to date, run:

+    just docs-check-generated-docs-are-current

-This command runs as a pre-commit hook and will fail if there are any changes to the generated markdown files.
-It is a developer's responsibility to update the generated docs in their PR if required.
+This command runs as a pre-commit hook and will display a diff if there are any changes to the generated markdown files.
 There is also a CI step that will check that the documentation is up to date.

 ### Testing ehrQL definitions included in the documentation